 - Not a substitute for professional veterinary help.

-Unfortunately, they also have a nasty habit of clinging to a dog’s skin and fur.
 “Foxtails are dangerous because of their tendency to trap themselves onto skin, noses, and respiratory tracts, where they create inflammation and irritation,” says Dr. Anita Patel, medical director with Indevets.

-To help you and your dog enjoy the outdoors safely, learn about foxtails, including where they grow, spotting one on your dog, and what to do next.
+Learn about foxtails, including where they grow, spotting one on your dog, and what to do next.

 If your dog gets on the wrong end of a foxtail, they’ll typically show symptoms early on.
 For example, you may notice your dog licking more than usual as they attempt to soothe their irritated skin.